-Simon Schultz grew up in North East Victoria, Australia, attending school in Wangaratta.
+He grew up in North East Victoria, Australia, attending school in Wangaratta.
 He graduated with a BSc/BEng from Monash University, in Physics and Electrical Engineering, and from Sydney University with a Masters in Electrical Engineering, before reading for a DPhil in Neuroscience at the University of Oxford.
-He has held research fellowship positions at New York University and University College London.
-He is Reader in Neurotechnology at Imperial College London, where he heads the Neural Coding Laboratory.
+He has held research fellowship positions at New York University (with Tony Movshon) and University College London (with Michael Häusser).
 From 2012 to 2016 he was a Royal Society Industry Fellow, in conjunction with Scientifica Ltd

 , and is now a member of the Royal Society Industry Fellows College.

 He has been a leader in the development of quantitative, information-theoretic algorithms for the analysis of large neurophysiological datasets, with key highly cited papers on the roles of spike timing and correlations in sensory coding.
-Research in his group focuses on studying sensory and cognitive neural codes, and how they relate to cortical circuit structure.
+Research in his group focuses on studying sensory and cognitive neural codes, and how they relate to cortical circuit function and dysfunction.
 A current focus is on the use of optical techniques to probe neural circuit function, which a major project underway in the lab on using these techniques to study memory disorders.

-, and Visiting Fellow at the MRC Brain Network Dynamics Unit
+, and at the MRC Brain Network Dynamics Unit